microsoft/MInference/README.md

 ## 📰 News

+- 🤗 [25/01/27] MInference has been integrated into [Qwen2.5-1M](https://qwenlm.github.io/blog/qwen2.5-1m/) and online services.
+For details, refer to the [paper](https://arxiv.org/abs/2501.15383) and the [vLLM implementation](https://github.com/vllm-project/vllm/pull/11844).
 - 🪸 [25/01/23] SCBench has been accepted at **ICLR'25**.
 - 🍩 [24/12/13] We are excited to announce the release of our KV cache-centric analysis work, [SCBench](https://aka.ms/SCBench), which evaluates long-context methods from a KV cache perspective.
 - 🧤 [24/09/26] MInference has been accepted as **spotlight** at **NeurIPS'24**.
 See you in Vancouver!